 12 Best Examples of Beautiful Wix Websites

 Wix is known for being incredibly intuitive and great for beginners just getting started building their business website.
-If you're ready to create your Wix website, check out this step-by-step guide to building your site and this how-to guide for insights on making your Wix site even more beautiful.

 Kate Flora Photography (Professional Photographer)